 New to Bounty?

-Fans of the original Wiggles are all grown up, and hundreds of thousands of them tuned in to abc’s Triple J this morning to hear their childhood faves perform live in studio for the Friday morning ‘Like a Version’ segment.
+Fans of the original Wiggles are all grown up, and hundreds of thousands of them tuned in to abc’s Triple J last year to hear their childhood faves perform live in studio for the Friday morning ‘Like a Version’ segment.

 Scoring the entertainment juggernauts was no mean feat for the show’s hosts, Bryce and Ebony.